ProjectOrangeJuice/Python-Projects/Driving school/README.md

 ## Skills

 I'd grown confident in my python skills so I decided to try something new for this course work.
 I decided to use GTK.
-Previously I had use Tkinter which I found difficult to manage for multiple windows.
+Previously I had used Tkinter which I found difficult to manage for multiple windows.

-I had also started to use classes (the handler) but In this project I would have broken things up more.
-Nearer the end of this course work I had realised I could have cut a large portion if I used classes.